 In Finland, there is the Upper Secondary School, which is a three-year program that prepares students for the Matriculation Test that determines their acceptance into a university.
 This is usually based on specialties they’ve acquired during their time in “high school”.

-Next, there is vocational education, which is a three-year program that trains students for various careers.
+Additionally, why Finland has the best education system is because of its vocational education.
+This is a three-year program that trains students for various careers.
 They have the option to take the matriculation test if they want to apply to university.

 Students in Finland usually start school anywhere from 9:00 to 9:45 a.m., contrary to most countries, where school starts anywhere from 7 a.m. to 8 a.m.
 Research from the US National Library of Medicine has shown that early start times are detrimental to students’ well-being, health, and maturation.
 Finnish schools start the day later and usually end by 2:00 – 2:45 AM.
 They have longer class periods and much longer breaks in between.
 The overall system isn’t there to ram and cram information for their students, but to create an environment of holistic learning.